bbauska/W3Cx-3of5/README.md

 Good page titles are particularly important for orientation --- to help people know where they are and move between pages open in their browser.
 The first thing screen readers say when the user goes to a different Web page is the page title.
 In the Web page markup, they are the words \<title\> within the \<head\>.

-<b><i>Check #1</i>: There is a title that adequately and briefly describes the content of a page, and it distinguishes the page from other Web pages.</b>
+<h5><i>Check #1</i>: There is a title that adequately and briefly describes the content of a page, and it distinguishes the page from other Web pages.</h5>

 <i>Example</i>: